adiyenp26-code/Automated-Bone-Fracture-Detection/README.md

 - Gains stem from complementary representations and variance reduction at the decision level.
 - Emphasis on clinical metrics reveals practical insights beyond accuracy.

-## ⚠️ Limitations

-- Relies on a single dataset without external validation.
-- Limited to binary classification; no multi-class or localization.
-- Lacks interpretability tools (e.g., Grad-CAM for visual explanations).
-- Thresholds optimized under controlled conditions—may not generalize.
-- Not evaluated in real-time clinical workflows.

 ## 🚀 Future Directions

 - Validate on diverse, external datasets.